Toward Automated Robustness Evaluation of Mathematical Reasoning: Analyses

+\hyt{To assess the scalability of \mname, we evaluate its performance using a more powerful rewriter against larger-scale target models on the GSM8K benchmark.
+As shown in Table~\ref{tab:scaling}, \mname remains highly effective against strong targets.
+Even with the standard Qwen2.5-32B rewriter, the framework exposes significant vulnerabilities across all target models.
+More importantly, a clear scaling trend emerges: upgrading the rewriter to GPT-4o consistently amplifies the evaluation efficacy, yielding higher TFR scores and substantial decline in RAcc compared to the Qwen-based rewriter.
+This confirms that the effectiveness of \mname scales positively with the rewriter's capabilities.
+By leveraging stronger LLMs to generate increasingly challenging test cases, \mname offers a sustainable evaluation paradigm that keeps pace with the rapid advancement of target models.}

-\paragraph{Transferability of Robustness Test Cases}
+\subsection{Transferability of Robustness Test Cases}

 To further understand the generalizability of robustness issues across different models, we analyze the transferability of test cases that fail our robustness testing.
-As shown in Table \ref{tab:transferability}, we evaluate how test cases that cause one model to fail transfer to other models.
-The diagonal values of 100\% represent self-testing (using a model's own failure cases).
-Examining the transferability patterns, we observe that failure cases from more capable models like Deepseek-R1 transfer well to other models, with 72.97\% transferability to LLaMA-3.2, 61.62\% to Gemma-2, and 40.00\% to LLaMA-3.
-Conversely, failure cases from smaller models like LLaMA-3.2 transfer poorly to larger models (31.56\% to Gemma-2, 21.63\% to LLaMA-3, and 17.73\% to Deepseek-R1).
-These findings indicate that robustness vulnerabilities are partially shared across models, but each model also exhibits unique weaknesses that others may not have, underscoring the value of model-specific and dynamic stress testing.
+As shown in Table~\ref{tab:transferability}, we evaluate how test cases that cause one model to fail transfer to other models. \hyt{The results reveal three critical insights.
+First, transfer efficacy is asymmetric and capability-dependent.
+Failures from advanced models like DeepSeek-R1 transfer strongly to smaller models, with 72.97\% transferability to LLaMA-3.2, 61.62\% to Gemma-2, and 40.00\% to LLaMA-3.
+Conversely, the reverse transfer is limited, suggesting that stronger models expose more fundamental complexity barriers.
+Second, the imperfect transfer rates indicate that vulnerabilities are not universal, underscoring the necessity of dynamic, model-specific stress testing.
+Third, qualitative analysis in Appendix~\ref{sec:Qualitative} reveals that transferred cases do not replicate identical logical errors; instead, they trigger divergent, model-intrinsic failure modes, ranging from over-reasoning in capable models to basic reasoning collapse in others.}